 This course begins with the third stage of birth, delivery of the placenta, and concludes with the six weeks of postpartum.
 The effects of pregnancy resolution and the beginning of motherhood on a woman's body, mind and spirit are studied.
-Students are taught practical skills such as perineal repair, bladder catheterization, IV insertion,

-Prerequisite: NCB 610
+Students are taught practical skills such as perineal repair, bladder catheterization, IV insertion, blood loss estimation, management of postpartum hemorrhage and breast-feeding support, as well as an appreciation for the dynamics of personal and familial transition during this period.
+Prerequisite: NCB 610 newborn anomalies, and neonatal resuscitation.
+Prerequisites: NCB 610, NOS 632